joshjchayes/TransitFit/README.md

 What follows is a quick overview of how to format each of the required files.
 TransitFit assumes that each of these contains one header row.

 ### Data paths
-The data paths file should have 5 columns, in the order
+The data paths file should have 5 columns, in the order \[Path, telescope index, filter index, epoch index, detrending index\]

 - **Path**: the absolute or relative path to the data file for each light curve.